loic-sharma/BaGet/docs/configuration.md

 # Configuration

-You can modify BaGet's configurations by editing the `appsettings.json` file.
+You can modify BaGetter's configurations by editing the `appsettings.json` file.

 ## Require an API key